Game Developers Choice Award for Game of the Year

 The most successful video game publisher to date is Sony Interactive Entertainment with 13 nominations and 4 wins, followed by Nintendo (11 nominations, 1 win), Electronic Arts (8 nominations and 1 win) and Rockstar Games (7 nominations and 2 wins).
-Indie games have won the award 4 times: Journey (published by Sony Interactive Entertainment) in 2012, Untitled Goose Game in 2019, Hades in 2020, and Inscryption in 2021.
+Indie games have won the award 5 times: Journey (published by Sony Interactive Entertainment) in 2012, Untitled Goose Game in 2019, Hades in 2020, Inscryption in 2021, and Balatro in 2024.

 List of winners

 2000s

 Note: From 2005 to 2007 the award was titled Best Game.
 Years listed represent calendar years for which the awards were given.
 Ceremonies are usually held in March the following year.